 Online check-in opens at different times depending on several factors:

-- Gold Level Castaway Club – 105 days before you sail
+- Gold Castaway Club Member – 105 days prior to sail date

-- Silver Level Castaway Club – 90 days before you sail
+- Platinum Castaway Club Member – 120 days prior to sail date

 Keep in mind that you do NOT need to be paid in full to check-in, but you do need to be paid in full to book port adventures, adult dining, etc. Things do book fairly quickly, so I highly recommend paying in full and booking onboard reservations as soon as possible.
 Also, be aware that online check-in closes four days before your sail date.
 At that point, you will have to check in at the port.